Kushner and Ivanka Trump detail big tech stake, art and hundreds of millions in assets

-Jared Kushner and Ivanka Trump filed disclosure documents on Friday that reveal new information about their extensive business holdings and investments that could be worth more than $762 million.
+Jared Kushner and Ivanka Trump filed documents on Friday that reveal new information about their extensive business holdings and investments -- which could be worth more than $762 million.

 Kushner's document updates one released four months ago and includes some previously undisclosed holdings that comprise some of the couple's most valuable investments.